TutorNet: Towards Flexible Knowledge Distillation for End-to-End Speech Recognition: Experimental results

-We also conducted experiments between Jasper DR and Jasper Mini.
-Pre-trained Jasper DR was employed as the teacher and Jasper Mini as the student.
-The experimental setting of Jasper DR was the same as above (WER 3.61 \% and 332.6 M parameters).
-As a CNN-based student, we adopted Jasper Mini with 33 depthwise separable convolutional layers (8.2M parameters), whose WER performance was 8.66 \%.
-The main structural difference between the two models is that Jasper Mini consists of depthwise separable convolutions with no dense residual connection.

-The results in Table \ref{cnncnnwer} report that TutorNet showed significant improvement even when the teacher and student models had different convolution types.
-Compared to the results in CNN $\rightarrow$ RNN scenario, the guided CTC training \cite{kurata-et-al:scheme} achieved considerable improvement over the student baseline with WER 7.81\% and RERR 9.82\% for dev-clean.
-Still, the proposed method showed the best performance in all configurations with WER 6.12 \% and RERR 29.33 \% on the dev-clean dataset.
-It demonstrates that TutorNet can be an effective choice for KD between different CNN-based architecture models.
-From Table \ref{cnncnnrerr}, we also confirmed that SKD and RKD significantly improved the WER performance from the original student in all cases, and the best performance was obtained when both were combined.
+We also conducted experiments on KD between CNN$_{DR}$ and CNN$_{Mini}$.
+The main structural difference between the two models is that CNN$_{Mini}$ consists of depthwise separable convolutions with no dense residual connection.
+The results in Table \ref{totalwer}-(2) report that TutorNet showed significant improvements even when the teacher and student models had different convolution types.
+In the case of greedy decoding, compared to the previous results in Table \ref{totalwer}-(1), the guided CTC training \cite{kurata-et-al:scheme} achieved considerable improvement over the student baseline with WER 7.81\% for dev-clean.
+Still, the proposed method showed the best performance in all configurations with WER 6.12 \% on the dev-clean dataset.
+When applying beam-search decoding with LM, TutorNet achieved WER 4.41 \% on dev-clean, even though most of the conventional methods did not show the improvement over the baseline in CNN$_{DR}$ $\rightarrow$ CNN$_{Mini}$.
+From Table \ref{cnncnnrerr}, we can also confirm that SKD and RKD significantly improved the WER performance of the original student in all cases, and the best performance was obtained when both were applied.

-\subsection{RNN $\rightarrow$ CNN}
+\subsubsection{RNN$_{DS}$ $\rightarrow$ CNN$_{Mini}$}

-In addition to the previous experiments, we proceeded to verify whether a CNN-based model can benefit from the guidance of an RNN-based model.
-Since our distilled RNN-based student model (WER 6.64\%) in Section \rom{5}-A performed better than the original DeepSpeech2 model in the OpenSeq2Seq toolkit, we employed it as the RNN-based teacher $\star$\footnote{Since we adopted two different RNN-based teachers in this experiment, we used symbols to distinguish them, i.e., RNN-based teacher $\star$ and RNN-based teacher $\ddagger$.
-CNN-based student $\star$ and CNN-based student $\ddagger$ respectively indicate the CNN-based student model that distilled from RNN-based teacher $\star$ and RNN-based teacher $\ddagger$.}.
-For a CNN-based student model, Jasper Mini was repetitively adopted as in Section \rom{5}-B.
+In addition to the previous experiments, we proceeded to verify whether CNN$_{Mini}$ can benefit from the guidance of RNN$_{DS}$.
+Since our distilled RNN$_{DS}$ in Section \rom{5}-A-1 (Table \ref{totalwer}-(1)) performed better than the original DeepSpeech2 in the OpenSeq2Seq toolkit, we could employ it as the teacher in this scenario.
+In this experiment, we applied two different RNN$_{DS}$ models as the teachers, where both had previously been distilled in CNN$_{DR}$ $\rightarrow$ RNN$_{DS}$ scenario.
+Therefore, RNN$_{DS}$ $\rightarrow$ CNN$_{Mini}$ can be rewritten as (CNN$_{DR}$ $\rightarrow$ RNN$_{DS}$) $\rightarrow$ CNN$_{Mini}$.
+To distinguish the two RNN-based teachers, we used numbers, i.e., RNN$_{DS1}$ and RNN$_{DS2}$.